smartybryan/callingboard/README.md

 TODO

-- Define a Project (base, transactions)
+- Add stubs that modify callings into Project
-- Keep a transaction log to enable undo
+- Move AddTransaction into the Project calls above
 - Build a diff summary between the base model and the proposed model.